(January 1, 2020 through December 31, 2020)

 - Commuter Reimbursement Accounts for mass transit and/or parking expenses.

 Flexible Spending Accounts (FSA)

 PayFlex is the administrator for Health and Child/ Dependent Care FSA.
-Some enhancements include online claims submission, personalized customer service and a fully integrated website offering, accessed through www.mypayflex.com.
+Some enhancements include online claims submission, personalized customer service and a fully integrated website offering, accessed through the Payflex website.

-The Health Care FSA will reimburse you with "tax-free dollars" savings for unreimbursed medical and dental expenses (i.e., medical co-payments, prescription co-payments) and you may contribute up to a maximum of $2,550 for this plan year from July 1, 2015 through June 30, 2016.
+The Health Care FSA will reimburse you with "tax-free dollars" savings for unreimbursed medical and dental expenses (i.e., medical co-payments, prescription co-payments) and you may contribute up to a maximum of $2,750 for the plan year from January 1, 2020 through December 31, 2020.

 Through the Child and Dependent Care FSA you can set aside savings with the same ‘tax-free’ advantage to reimburse yourself for day care expenses incurred for your dependent children under age 13 or other qualified dependents.
-You can contribute a maximum of $5,000 to the Child and Dependent Care FSA ($2,500 if you and your spouse enroll in separate FSAs) for this plan year from July 1, 2015 through June 30, 2016.
+You can contribute a maximum of $5,000 to the Child and Dependent Care FSA ($2,500 if you and your spouse enroll in separate FSAs) for the plan year from January 1, 2020 through December 31, 2020.

 You may contact PayFlex via telephone at 800-284-4885.
 PayFlex will be able to identify you by your unique University ID number (U#).
 (This is not the same number as your medical plan ID number, which may also begin with the letter U.)